-- 1. Log on to the node with administrator privileges. - 2.
-Go to the directory: - On Windows node: %HPCSInstallDir% - On Linux or Linux Debian node: /opt/0V/hpcs - 3.
-Open the hpcs.conf file and edit the following values in the hpcs.runtime namespace. - Configure the Port Number
+- 2. Go to the directory: - On Windows node: %programdata%\HP\HP BTO Software\hpcs - On Linux or Linux Debian node: /var/opt/0V/hpcs - 3.
+Open the hpcs.conf file and edit the following values in the hpcs.runtime namespace. - a.
+Configure the Port Number on remote VMs b.
+Configure the Port Number on HPE Cloud Optimizer